LuKuangChen/stacker-2023/README.md

 | `eq?`                 | Pointer equality                         |

-## Restrictions
+## Limitations

-### Potential Problems: restrictions that might exist, but we are not sure
+### Potential Problems: limitations that might exist, but we are not sure

 Programs that can be presented in Python-like syntax might or might nor have a Python-equivalent semantics.

 Programs that can be presented in JavaScript-like syntax might or might nor have a JavaScript-equivalent semantics.

-### To-do: restrictions that we plan to remove
+### To-do: limitations that we plan to remove

-Parsing errors are not reported.
+Parsing errors are not reported with source code locations.

 Keyboard shortcut is unstable.